Pomodoro Sauce

 close up of pomodoro sauce on wooden spoon

-• Spicy – If you want to make your pomodoro sauce spicy, try adding a pinch of red pepper flakes, extra black pepper or aleppo pepper flakes to taste.
+• Seasoning – If you want to make your pomodoro sauce spicy, try adding a pinch of red pepper flakes, extra black pepper or aleppo pepper flakes to taste.
 My grandmother used to add finely chopped hot peppers in with the onions and garlic for a sweat-inducing sauce.

-• Vegetables – If you’d like more veggies in your pasta sauce, you could add things like zucchini or carrots.
-Finely chop them and saute along with the onions and garlic.
+• Swaps – If you’d like more veggies in your pasta sauce, you could add things like zucchini or carrots.
+Finely chop them and sauté along with the onions and garlic.
+If you want a smoother sauce, place tomatoes in a food processor and give them a few pulses.
+You can also do this at the end with an immersion blender.

 overhead shot of pomodoro sauce in pan